harshkumar742/fast-loans/README.md

 ```

 - `app`: Contains the main components of the application.
-  - `api`: RESTful API to expose operations for submitting a new loan application, retrieving the status of a submitted application, updating and deleting an existing application and Kafka producer.
+  - `api`: RESTful API to expose operations for submitting a new loan application, retrieving the status of a submitted application and updating and deleting an existing application.
   - `db`: Database configuration and models.
-  - `kafka`: Kafka consumer implementation.
+  - `kafka`: Kafka producer and consumer implementation.
   - `models`: Pydantic models to validate the data received in API requests .
   - `loan_approval`: Logic for loan approval.
   - `risk_assessment`: Risk assessment for loan applications.